Phase 2: Create

 1. Acceptance to Phase 2

-You will receive an email confirming your acceptance to Phase 2 of the challenge by 13 November.
+You will receive an email confirming your acceptance to Phase 2 of the challenge on 18 November 2021.
 You will also receive a team ID for your team.

 2. Receive your kit

 We will send an Astro Pi kit for your school or club to the address you provided in your Phase 1 submission.
-This kit will contain the same hardware that is included in the Astro Pi units on board the ISS, except that your kit will contain newer, more powerful versions of the Raspberry Pi computer and Raspberry Pi Camera Module than those on the ISS (and will not include a special space-hardened case).
+Each mentor will receive one kit only.
+This kit will contain the same hardware that is included in the Astro Pi computers on the ISS, and additional components that will differ depending on the type of experiment that your team wants to conduct.

 3. Create your experiment